Joyce Ann Brown

 Joyce Ann Brown (Photo: Randy Belice)

 The authorities discovered they’d charged the wrong Joyce Ann Brown, but the prosecution went forward—and she was sentenced to life

 Joyce Ann Brown was convicted in October 1980 of the aggravated robbery of a North Dallas, Texas, fur store during which the owner of the store was shot to death, Joyce Ann Brown was exonerated in 1990 as a result of an investigation led by Centurion Ministries, a Princeton, New Jersey, organization dedicated to rectifying wrongful convictions in murder cases.

 Two armed African-American women — one wearing pink pants and dark glasses, the other a navy blue jogging suit — entered Fine Furs by Rubin at about 1 p.m. on May 6, 1980, and ordered owner Rubin Danziger and his wife Ala to stuff furs into plastic trash bags.
 The woman in the pink pants then shot Rubin Danziger and shot at his wife but missed.
 Ala Danziger saved herself by telling the woman she was suffering from cancer and had only five weeks to live.
 "We'll just let you suffer," the woman said.
 With bags filled with furs, as Rubin Danziger lay on the floor clinging to life, the robbers fled in a brown 1980 Datsun.

 The getaway car was found the next day and police discovered that it had been rented by someone named Joyce Ann Brown — whom they mistakenly presumed to be a 32-year-old Joyce Ann Brown of Dallas.
 Their suspicion was heightened when they learned that Brown worked at a fur store three miles from Fine Furs by Rubin.
 Police had a photo of her because she had a prior arrest for prostitution.
 From the photo, Ala Danzinger identified Brown as the accomplice of the woman who had shot her husband, the woman who had worn a blue jogging suit.

 When Brown read in the May 8 Dallas Morning News that she was a suspect, she went to the police station.
-She was arrested, charged, and bond was set at $1 million.
-Police searched her home with warrant, but found nothing linking her to the crime.
+She was arrested and charged, and bond was set at $1 million.
+Police searched her home but found nothing linking her to the crime.